-DST Chair & DSA Director (Tasmania)
+DST President & DSA Director (Tasmania)

 Rebecca is an environmental scientist with degrees in mathematics and economics.
 Following a career as an academic she started her own research and consulting company isNRM Pty Ltd in 2008.
 She is a Graduate of the Australian Institute of Company Directors, a current Committee member and past President of Down Syndrome Tasmania, and previously a Director of St Giles (a disability service provider).
 She is currently a Director of Down Syndrome Australia and sits on the Disability COVID Advisory Committee and the National Health Round Table for Intellectual Disability.
 Rebecca has a son with Down syndrome.

 My name is Rachel, and I am married with 2 children.
 Niamh is 22 and Finn is 19 years old.
 Finn has Down syndrome.

 Niamh attended Launceston Church Grammar School from Year 7 and in Year 12 and she held the role of school Captain.
 She travelled overseas for 9 months before Covid hit, returning home to work as a teacher assistant and is now a support worker.